thfleming3/Predictive-Modeling-Work/README.md

 predict_home_price.ipynb

 Linear Regression: Data cleaning, data transformation, model build, and model evaluation using a CSV of data on 21,613 houses in the Seattle, Washington metropolitan area.
 In this exercise, I am attempting to predict housing price for this population.
-The input dataset is also included in the repo as home_data.csv.
+The input dataset is also included in the repo as home_data.csv, as well as a script of custom functions called toms_custom_functions.py, most of which are used in predict_home_price.ipynb.